 ATP Qatar Open

-The ATP Qatar ExxonMobil Open is a hard-court ATP 250 tennis tournament that takes place annually in Doha, Qatar.
+The ATP Qatar Open is a hard court ATP 250 tennis tournament that takes place annually in Doha, Qatar.

-The tournament is held at the Khalifa International Tennis and Squash Complex with past champions of the tournament including Novak Djokovic, Rafael Nadal, Roger Federer, and Stefan Edberg.
+The tournament is held at the Khalifa International Tennis Complex with past champions including Novak Djokovic, Rafael Nadal, Roger Federer, and Stefan Edberg.

-The tournament has been a popular event on the ATP calendar with many of the top ATP players playing in the tournament each year.
+The tournament has been a popular event on the ATP calendar with many of the top ATP players participating in the tournament each year.

 ATP Qatar Open